frankmullenger/silverstripe-underconstruction/README.md

 This module could easily be changed to generate any kind of maintenance page and return any kind of HTTP status code.

+I have updated the module so that under construction pages can be turned on or off via the SiteConfig->Access tab for convenience.

 Installation Instructions
 -------------------------
 1. Place this directory in the root of your SilverStripe installation and call it 'underconstruction'.
 2. Visit yoursite.com/dev/build to rebuild the database and create the under construction page.
 3. Check that the under construction page was created by looking for an error-503.html page in the /assets folder.
 4. If you want to update the error page at any time (because your page template has changed perhaps), just delete the error-503.html page in the /assets folder and run /dev/build again to regenerate it.
+5. If your site is in dev mode then the under construction page will not be shown.
+6. You will need to go to the SiteConfig->Access tab and tick the checkbox to 'Display an under construction page?'.

 Usage Overview
 --------------
 1. Install the module using instructions above.
-2. When you no longer want to display the under construction page remove this module (by removing the 'underconstruction' directory).
+2. When you no longer want to display the under construction page you can either remove this module (by removing the 'underconstruction' directory) or uncheck the relevant checkbox in SiteConfig->Access tab.